openalea/Root-CyNAPS/README.md

 ## Overview

-This module aims at simulating explicit processes of root nitrogen uptake and rhizodeposition by agregating a segment scale nutrient balance to root an architectured root system scale
+This module aims at simulating explicit processes of root nitrogen uptake and rhizodeposition by aggregating a segment-scale nutrient balance model over the root system architecture.

 ## Installation